• Skip to main content

 • OpenAI is rolling out ChatGPT ads but won’t share revenue with licensed publishers.

-• Free and $8/mo Go users see pay-per-view ads below responses; paid tiers stay ad-free.
+• Free and $8/mo Go users see pay-per-view ads; paid tiers stay ad-free.

 • Stark contrast with Perplexity, which has shared ad revenue with publishers since 2024.